Advertisement

 Iron is notoriously difficult to absorb.
 Furthermore, the entire population loses a certain amount of iron (e.g., in our urine, sweat, etc.) each day, and menstruating women lose even more iron when they get their periods each month.
 We require a certain amount of dietary iron to make up for these losses.

-There are two types of dietary iron: Heme iron that comes from animal food sources (e.g., meat, fish, and poultry) and non-heme iron that comes from both plants and animals.
-Non-heme iron is not absorbed as easily as heme iron, so individuals that don't eat meat may struggle to get adequate bioavailable iron from their diet.
+There are two types of dietary iron: heme iron, which comes from animal food sources (e.g., meat, fish, and poultry), and non-heme iron, which comes from both plants and animals.
+Non-heme iron is not absorbed as easily as heme iron, so individuals who don't eat meat may struggle to get adequate bioavailable iron from their diet.

 If you need a little more iron, supplements are a complementary way to increase your intake.
 As far as form goes, there's a wide spectrum of quality, gentleness, and bioavailability in iron supplements.
 When in doubt, look for a supplement with ferrous bisglycinate (i.e., the amino acid chelated form) for optimal absorption and gentleness.*